ChewKeanHo/license-rlos/README.md

    and how is the license applied; AND
 3. Added version controlled clauses for which version shall be in effect by default.

+This license was formally known as
+`(Holloway) Chew, Kean Ho BSD 3 Clauses License` but was ultimately renamed as such to keep its SPDX identifier consistent with the others.